Landfill is not an option we entertain.” Juan Hernandez, President of Valemi Inc., Coalition Grantee

 About the PET Recycling Coalition

-Together with brands, communities, recyclers, and plastic manufacturers, the PET Recycling Coalition is taking targeted on-the-ground action to remove barriers to polyethylene terephthalate (PET) recycling and deliver on the benefits of a better recycling system.
+The PET Recycling Coalition is taking targeted action to remove barriers to PET recycling and deliver the benefits of a better recycling system.

 “The PET Recycling Coalition’s work towards getting more PET thermoforms collected and recycled is fully aligned with our mission, and we are proud to play a part in making thermoform recycling more accessible for Americans.”